 Scottish researcher lan Wilmut, who created Dolly the sheep, called the Oregon development "an important step, but the material they used is fundamentally different and easier to work with."
 Scientists created the two monkeys by developing embryos by taking a set of chromosomes from each of the eight cells in a primitive monkey embryo and inserting them into egg cells where the DNA had been removed.
 They were then implanted into surrogate mothers through in vitro fertilization.
 The two monkeys born in August are indistinguishable from others their age.
 They are being raised by their surrogate mothers and probably will live out a life of 15 to 20 years, researchers said.
-Because monkeys are so closely related to humans, the Oregon research adds fuel to the growing controversy over the recreation of life through 'The downside is that this is one step in the direction of suggesting that nuclear transfer can be done in human beings," Wolf said, "Of course, we have absolutely no ■ AI BANIA Parliament declares emergency By MERITA DHIMGJOKA Associated Press Writer TIRANA, Albania Facing growing anti-government unrest, parliament declared a state of emergency on Sunday, allowing the army to be deployed to ensure public order and weapons to be used to protect public buildings and Police, though, will remain the first line of defense in quelling riots and protests that have grown out of public rage over the collapse last month of popular, highrisk investment schemes.
-In a televised address afternoon.
-Sunday by foreign intelligence people. agencies.
+Because monkeys are so closely related to humans, the Oregon research adds fuel to the growing controversy over the recreation of life through "The downside is that this is one step in the direction of suggesting that nuclear trans-fer can be done in human beings," Wolf said.
+"Of course, we have absolutely no interest in even cloning an adult monkey, let alone cloning a human being."
+And while the cloning of adult humans is a more distant possibility, the scientists are well aware of the specter they have raised. ■ ALBANIA Parliament declares emergency By MERITA DHIMGIOKA Associated Press Writer TIRANA, Albania Facing growing anti-government unrest, parliament declared a state of emergency on Sunday, allowing the army to be deployed to ensure public order and weapons to be used to protect public buildings and key roads.
+Police, though, will remain the first line of defense in quelling riots and protests that have grown out of public rage over the collapse last month of popular, highrisk investment schemes.
+In a televised address Sunday afternoon, by foreign intelligence people.' agencies.
 We promise you we will employ all measures under the law, even the most difficult ones, against this rebellion."
 He gave no further details.
-Bending slightly under pressure from protesters, Berisha on Saturday announced that his Cabinet would resign to be replaced by new ministers still from his Democratic Party but approved by the Socialists and other opposition groups.
+Bending slightly under pressure from protesters, Berisha on Saturday announced that his Cabinet would resign to be replaced by new ministers - still from his Democratic Party but approved by the Socialists and other opposition groups.
 Prime Minister Aleksander Meksi told The Associated Press on Sunday that a new government would not stop the country's descent into chaos.
-He said he agreed to step down only because a government must resign "when it's not able to handle a situation.
+He said he agreed to step down only because a government must resign "when it's not able to handle a situation.'
 "The situation is more serious than ever," Meksi said.